corda/corda-solutions/docs/source/patterns/receipts.rst

 1) Privacy between EnabledTransactions:

  Let's assume that a subset of the participants in EnabledTransaction 2 are not allowed to know about EnabledTransaction 1, for example if they are competitors.
-When the participants of EnabledTransaction 2 resolves the transaction they will resolve back to the EnablerChain, they will at no point resolve EnabledTransaction 1.
+When the participants of EnabledTransaction 2 resolves the transaction they will resolve back to the EnablerState chain, they will at no point resolve EnabledTransaction 1.
 This is shown by the red Privacy trace, which considers what the 'CompetitorParty' participant must resolve.

  This assumes that 'CompetitorParty' is not a participant on the EnabledTransaction 1, because then they'd get to see EnabledTransaction 1 anyway.